kanpov/archivedwebsite/index.markdown

 ## [Newsletter]({% link newsletter.markdown %})

-A weekly newsletter that comes out every Sunday/Monday at 6PM GMT with:
+A newsletter that comes out every Sunday/Monday at 6PM GMT with:

 - Detailed dev-logs and updates on my current projects
 - In-depth coverage of the internal architecture and design principles I use in my projects